Master Bathroom with freestanding tub and shiplap walls, the floor is dark gray 12x24 tiles and there are 2 vanities and a pair of barn doors.

 July 23, 2021

-Knowing smart ways to save can actually help you get MORE of what you REALLY want when building a home!
+Knowing smart ways to save money when building can help you get MORE of what you REALLY want!

 Saving money when building a home may seem like an oxymoron, but it can be done!